Boban Lazić: PEC Zwolle

 Sidelined by an injury for the duration of the 2014–15 Superleague season in Greece, Lazić returned to the Netherlands, signing a contract with Eredivisie side PEC Zwolle.

 He was sent on loan to VVV-Venlo in January 2016, but returned to Zwolle after only 2 sub appearances.
 In March 2017 he moved to Eerste Divisie side FC Oss.

 FK Teleoptik

 After almost five years away from football, Lazic came out of retirement to play for FK Teleoptik from July 2021 until November of the same year.

 BVV Barendrecht

-He signed a contract with the Dutch team BVV Barendrecht on the 3rd of February 2022.
+He signed a contract with the Dutch team BVV Barendrecht on 3 February 2022.

 International career

 Lazić received his first International call-ups for the Netherlands U-15 team, making four appearances in friendly fixtures for the Dutch, while scoring once.
-He then participated in the Netherlands under-17 team qualification rounds ahead of the 2011 UEFA European Under-17 Football Championship in Serbia, and played two games.
+He then participated in the Netherlands under-17 team qualification rounds ahead of the 2011 UEFA European Under-17 Championship in Serbia, and played two games.

-After prolonged absence from football, caused by injury complications, Lazić finally received call by Bosnian U-21 manager for the qualification game against Kazakhstan on September 2, 2015.
+After prolonged absence from football, caused by injury complications, Lazić finally received call by Bosnian U-21 manager for the qualification game against Kazakhstan on 2 September 2015.